top of page

 Who Thrives in Volunteer Farming Programs — and Who Doesn’t

-The people who thrive at Campbell Land aren’t defined by experience or strength.
+The people who thrive at Campbell Land aren't defined by experience or physical strength.

-On the other hand, people who struggle tend to:
+On the other hand, people who struggle often:

 What Volunteer Farming Programs Are Not